iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 - Type: `didcomm:iota/authentication/0.1/authentication-result`
 - Role: [requester](#roles)

-This message finalises the mutual authentication, proving control over the DID of the [responder](#roles) to the [requester](#roles).
-MUST use [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption) if it was negotiated in the previous messages.
+This message finalises the mutual authentication, proving control over the DID of the [requester](#roles) to the [responder](#roles).
+Similar to [authentication-response](#authentication-response), this message MUST be a [signed DIDComm message](https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message).

+This MUST or MUST NOT use [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption) depending on the outcome of the `upgradeEncryption` negotiation in the preceding [authentication-response](#authentication-response) message, otherwise resulting in a problem-report and failure of the authentication protocol.
+For example, if `upgradeEncryption` was `optional` and the [authentication-response](#authentication-response) used [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption), then the [authentication-result](#authentication-result) MUST be encrypted to be valid.

 #### Structure
 ```json